 Completed Application: Applications are reviewed once all application materials arrive.
 One missing item will hold up the entire application review process.

 Processing Time: Once all materials are received, a committee will meet to review the application and a freshmen decision is typically made within 3-5 days.
 At peak times, a decision may take additional time.

 Decision Letter: Applicants typically receive their decision letter within two weeks of submitting all materials.
-You may also call us to check the status of an application: 262-595-2355.
+You may also call us to check the status of your application: 262-595-2355.
 A decision can only be shared directly with the student who applied.

 Comprehensive Review: Parkside completes a comprehensive review with each application we receive.
-Students should thoroughly complete the entire application including the personal statement.
+Thoroughly complete the entire application including the personal statement.
 Both academic and nonacademic factors that are presented in an application are used to make an admission decision.
 The most competitive candidates for admission present positive factors in their application that are both academic and nonacademic.
 If you have been denied admission and wish to learn about the appeal process, please contact the Admissions Office.

 Freshmen who are likely to be admitted will have:

 Students meeting this criteria are likely to be admitted.
 However, admissions decisions are made using the comprehensive review model and are made on an individual basis.

 Completed the minimum of 17 or more high school units